fdasabino/art-shop-p5/README.md

 - Hi there!
 Welcome to Daniela's Art Shop.
   I have put together an ecommerce webpage that intends to satisfy the requirements of the project milestone 5 of the Code Institute.
   In this page you will find a fully functional ecommerce website.
-The main goal with this project is to create a small size ecommerce store that sells original paintings and prints, signed by the artist.
+The main goal with this project is to create a small size ecommerce store that sells original paintings and prints, created by the artist.

 [View the live project here](https://danielasartshop.herokuapp.com/)